Sugar: America’s Favorite—and Most Dangerous?—Drug

 Indeed, I believe it’s the drug-like effect of sugar that helps explain the current astronomical consumption of sugar in this country.
 It's not simply free will that causes people to pick Mountain Dew over tap water.
 It’s a complex interaction of taste, brain chemistry, habit, easy accessibility, consumer marketing, and cost, all colluding to create a toxic “choice.”
 Isn’t it time we take steps to regulate sugar, through the same public health measures we used to curb tobacco abuse—by limiting the marketing of sugary foods to children, and considering a “sugar tax” to provide incentives to cut down?

 In the words of journalist Michael Pollan, “We are in the middle of a national experiment in mainlining glucose.”
 In the research world, there’s an ethical obligation to cut short randomized clinical trials when a significant benefit or risk becomes clear.
 For sugar, the risk is clear.
-Let’s end the experiment now and, in the words of Kripalu Lead Nutritionist Annie B. Kay, “get our sweetness from life” instead.
+Let’s end the experiment now, and get our sweetness from life instead.\

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 To request permission to reprint, please e-mail firstname.lastname@example.org.